furudean/lambda-response-template/README.md

 When developing large applications you often work across multiple repositories.
 I found myself following the same pattern of creating a factory in each repository every time I wanted set standards for a lambda's output.
-When you also have to add tests for this boilerplate it can quickly get annoying - this package aims to solve this problem by creating a first class, best version of this generic method, that is easily accessible as a module.
+When you also have to add tests for this boilerplate it can quickly get annoying - this package aims to solve this problem by creating a first class, best version of this generic method.

 ## Usage